 Engineering Science Interdisciplinary

-Cat.
-I This course is for first year students with an interest in engineering.
+This course is for first year students with an interest in engineering.
 The course focuses on the design process.
 Students are introduced to engineering through case studies and reverse engineering activities.
 Students will learn the steps in the design process and how engineers use this process to create new devices.
-Teams of students are then assigned a design project that culminates in building and evaluating a prototype in their design.
+Teams of students are then assigned a design project that culminates in building and evaluating a prototype of their design.
 Results of the design project are presented in both oral and written reports.
 This course does not require any prior engineering background.
-Note: This course can be used towards the Engineering Science and Design distribution requirement in IE, ME, and MFE.
+Note: This course can be used towards the Engineering Science and Design distribution requirement in IE and ME.

-This introduction course in engineering graphical communications and design provides a solid background for all engineering disciplines.
-The ability to visualize, create and apply proper design intent and industry standards for simple parts, assemblies and drawings is a necessity for anyone in a technology environment.
+This introductory course in engineering graphical communications and design provides a solid background for all engineering disciplines.
+The ability to visualize, create, and apply proper design intent and industry standards for simple parts, assemblies and drawings is a necessity for anyone in a technology environment.
 Computer Aided Design software is used as a tool to create 2D & 3D sketches, 3D parts, 3D assemblies and 2D drawings per an industry standard.
 Multiview and pictorial graphics techniques are integrated with ANSI standards for dimensioning and tolerances, sectioning, and generating detailed engineering drawings.
 Emphasis is placed on relating drawings to the required manufacturing processes.
-The design process and aids to creativity are combined with graphics procedures to incorporate functional design requirements in the geometric model.
+The design process and aids to creativity are combined with graphical procedures to incorporate functional design requirements in the geometric model.
 No prior engineering graphics or software knowledge is assumed.

 Cat.
 I Engineers should be able to formulate and solve problems that involve forces that act on bodies which are moving.
 This course deals with the kinematics and dynamics of particles and rigid bodies which move in a plane.
 Topics covered will include: kinematics of particles and rigid bodies, equations of motion, work-energy methods, and impulse and momentum.
 In this course a basic introduction to mechanical vibration is also discussed.
 Basic equations will be developed with respect to translating and rotating coordinate systems.
 Recommended background: Statics (ES 2501 or CE 2000).